 If you are having difficulties, you should also:

 Choose an appropriate registration package from the DOCUMENTS list above.

 I am a UTM or UTSC student taking courses at St. George.
 How do I receive accommodations for courses at St. George Campus?

-If you are registered with Accessibility Services at the Mississauga or Scarborough Campus, you will need to complete a Transfer of Accommodations Form with your disability counsellor at your home campus.
-Your disability counsellor will fax this form to our office.
+If you are registered with Accessibility Services at the Mississauga or Scarborough Campus, you will need to complete a Transfer of Accommodations Form with your Accessibility Advisor at your home campus.
+Your Accessibility Advisor will fax this form to our office.

 Registering as soon as you are accepted to the University or before classes begin is best, but you can register with Accessibility Services at any time during the year and during any year of your studies!